Africa Justice System Reform Initiative

 The Gender Monitoring Office shall be an independent public institution whose responsibilities include the following:

-2. to submit to various organs recommendations relating to the program for the promotion of gender equality for national development.
+2. to submit to various organs recommendations relating to the program

-The gender Monitoring Office shall submit each year its program and activity report to the Government and submits copies thereof to other State organs determined by law.
+The gender Monitoring Office shall submit each year its program and

 The law shall determine its functions, organization and operation.